liamscarratt-cloud/liamscarratt.github.io/_pages/about.md

 Teaching & Tutoring
 ------
 Teaching sits at the centre of my professional identity.
 At UNSW College I teach 1st Year University Chemistry, with a focus on making abstract concepts accessible and building student confidence.
 I am committed to evidence-based, student-centred practice, an approach that directly informs my current education research.
-Beyond my institutional role, I also offer private tutoring in chemistry with a focus on building scientific reasoning and research thinking in preparation for attending University; see the **Teaching** page for more details.
+Beyond my institutional role, I also offer private tutoring in chemistry with a focus on building scientific reasoning and research skills in preparation for attending University; see the **Teaching** page for more details.

 Beyond Academia
 ------